30 facts about MPNs

 Fact #18

-MPN patients can experience very different symptoms.
-If you or a loved one have an MPN and you are not satisfied with the information or course of treatment provided to you, consider finding a physician who sees many people with MPNs.
-Find a specialist here.
+From night sweats to fatigue, MPN patients can experience very different symptoms.
+If you or a loved one have an MPN and you are not satisfied with the information or course of treatment provided to you, consider finding an MPN specialist, familiar with the various ways MPNs manifest.

 Fact #19